 Soils: Prefers more fertile, loam soils.
 Will tolerate clay if well-drained.

-Plants in the Penstemon family are a host species for 19 known species of native pollinator in the Cache Valley area.
+Plants in the Penstemon genus are a host species for 19 known species of native pollinators in the northern Utah area.
 Penstemons also provide nectar for several native pollinators.